6 Ways to Organize And Store Small Toys

 These sturdy cans are perfect when you want a container with a lid.
 The cans can easily be labeled with text or a picture to identify the contents.

-- Cover the cans with construction paper, either plain or in different colors, and add images to indicate the contents.
+- Cover the cans with construction paper, either plain or in different colors.
+Add images to indicate the contents.
 Plain paper can be colored or decorated by the children as an art project.

 3. Seasonal cardboard box